Who can claim it?

 Your level of income and savings aren’t taken into account when deciding if you’re eligible for AA, and you don’t have to spend your AA on care – it’s up to you how you spend the money.

 AA will not reduce other benefits you receive, such as Pension Credit, Housing Benefit or Council Tax Support.
 In some cases, you may find that if you are awarded AA you’re entitled to higher rates of these other benefits because of your extra needs.

 How to apply

-If you want to apply for Attendance Allowance you can download a claim form or call the Department for Work and Pensions helpline 0800 731 0122 to ask for an application pack.
+If you want to apply for Attendance Allowance you can download a claim form or call the Attendance Allowance helpline on 0800 731 0122 to ask for an application pack.

 Tips for filling in your form

-The Disability Benefits Centre uses your claim form to work out whether you qualify for Attendance Allowance so it’s important to give as much detail as possible.
+The decision-maker uses your claim form to work out whether you qualify for Attendance Allowance so it’s important to give as much detail as possible.